-As discussed above in Section VI.B.2.b, the MSI-H Study Record discloses determining that the patient's colorectal cancer is MSI-H. (See also supra,
+As discussed in Section VI.B.2.c above, the MSI-H Study Record discloses determining that the patient's colorectal cancer is MSI-H. Testing tumor tissue from the patient would have been obvious to the POSA in view of the general knowledge in the art, such as Chapelle.
+(EX1003, ¶140-142.)